kvrohit/blog/posts/flicker-free-dark-mode.md

 }
 ```

-The styles are scoped to the `color` arrtibute, what this means is that any element that has this attribute set to either "light" or "dark" will get the appropriate colors.
+The styles are scoped to the `color` attribute which means that any element that has this attribute set to either "light" or "dark" will get the appropriate colors.

+## 2. Markup

 The question now is where do we stick this attribute?
-Why, the `documentElement` ofcourse.
-This simply means the root `<html>` tag.
+Why, the `documentElement` of course.
+For HTML documents the `documentElement` points to the root `<html>` tag.

-## 2. Markup

 ```html
 <html color="light">